mcsimps2/RedPanda/api.md

 console.log("The company is ", employee.company);
 console.log("The company's CEO is ", employeee.company.ceo.firstName, ecmployee.company.ceo.lastName);
 ```

+### `populateAll(recursive: boolean)`
+Populates all the foreign references in the document.
+Set `recursive` to true to do this recursively for the foreign references as well.
+Beware of infinite loops if you have circular references.

 ### `listen(context): Function`
 Listens to the document for changes.  `context` is a dictionary with the structure